Projection, Measure, and Idempotent Relations: Collapse, Rigidity, and a Fixed-Point Coupling Law: Conclusion

+The independence results (Theorem~\ref{thm:independence-main}, Corollary~\ref{cor:minimality}) show that this collapse is not the product of redundant axioms: the three axioms, and the three subclauses of Axiom~III, are mutually independent, yet together they force the collapse and the surrounding rigidity.
+The fixed--point reformulation (Theorem~\ref{thm:coupling-fixed-point}) survives as a corollary, valid for arbitrary bounded charges and recovering the closed form as the unique fixed point of a contraction.
+Under $\sigma$--additive probability normalization the global identity forces $\eta=0$ (Section~\ref{sec:normalization}), but we have shown this obstruction is finitely additive in nature, with $\sigma$--additivity entering only through product--measure uniqueness and countable block formulas.

-\paragraph{Further directions.} Several extensions suggest themselves: replacing $\mathcal A$ by a $\sigma$--algebra under hypotheses giving a well--defined product charge; enriching $G$ to a weighted kernel $K:X\times X\to[0,\infty)$ and comparing with graph limits \cite{Lovasz}; further categorical development, in particular an adjoint characterization of the restriction $\rho:\mathbf{Struct}_\eta^{\mathrm{fib}}\to\mathbf{Struct}^{\mathrm{id}}_\eta$ \cite{MacLane,Riehl}; operator--theoretic variants replacing $\mu$ by a state or trace; and scaling limits $X_n\to X$ controlled by local instances of the coupling law.
-Removing the fiber hypotheses in the quotient--factorization reduction, for instance in the uncountable $\sigma$--additive case, also requires further assumptions such as separability of $\mathcal A$.
+\paragraph{Further directions.} Natural extensions include: replacing $\mathcal A$ by a $\sigma$--algebra under hypotheses giving a canonical product charge; enriching $G$ to a weighted kernel $K:X\times X\to[0,\infty)$ and comparing with graph limits \cite{Lovasz}; an adjoint characterization of the core retraction $\rho:\mathbf{Struct}_\eta\to\mathbf{Struct}^{\mathrm{id}}_\eta$ \cite{MacLane,Riehl}; operator--theoretic variants replacing $\mu$ by a state or trace; and large--mass scaling limits.
+For the last, note that the collapse theorem keeps every \emph{individual} admissible model finite--mass, so the relevant object is a sequence $\mathcal M_n$ of admissible models with finite total masses $E_{0,n}=\mu_n(X_n)\to\infty$; the limiting behavior of $\eta_n$ and of the rescaled load is then governed by local instances of the coupling law rather than by any single infinite--mass model.